Horizons Plan Change 2

 - Amendments to related policies and rules to reinforce Good Management Practice and provide a consent pathway for those who cannot meet the nitrogen leaching maximums in Table 14.2.

-The decision version of PC2 was notified by Horizons Regional Council on 13 April 2021.
+The decision version of PC2 was notified by Horizons Regional Council on 13 April 2021 - however it has been appealed.

 Under the current One Plan rules, existing intensive farming land use in target catchment’s require resource consent – regardless of whether Table 14.2 can be met.
 However, currently the policy framework of the plan have led to implementation challenges, whereby it is very difficult to get a consent if Table 14.2 is not met.